 If you have small kids you may want to remove the arms of the clip for more safety.
 Older kids can have fun playing and moving the boxes by themselves.

 And a few more pictures…

 It was such a fun project to make.
 She plays all afternoon with the dollhouse.
-I already plan some dollhouse improvement, like extra furniture, a swimming pool, and a garden.
-Finally, I’m maybe the one who enjoy the most the new dollhouse…I promise I will share it with my kids!!
+I already plan some dollhouse improvements, like extra furniture, a swimming pool, and a garden.
+Finally, I’m maybe the one who enjoys the most the new dollhouse…I promise I will share it with my kids!!

 UPDATE: it’s been 3 years since I made the dollhouse.
 As I said I made some extra boxes.
 My oldest girl, who is nine, still plays with it and hacked the decoration a little (understand sharpie drawing).
 She has to share the barbie house with her 2-year-old sister, which often ends with an argument.

 I tell you this to tell you that this homemade dollhouse holds very good and I’m so glad I took the time to make a wooden house instead of buying a plastic one.
 Let me know if you decide to make one, I would love to see your houses and your kids playing with it!

 If you like to see my kid’s playroom and have a look at the DIY makeover I made in the room.
 You will found some great and cheap decor ideas you can apply to your home.